Died in Athens, Georgia on December 25th, 2009.

 A regular of the 40 Watt Club scene, he was spotted by Michael Stipe who produced his first two albums.

 In 1996, Chesnutt was exposed to a wider audience with the release of the tribute album Various - Sweet Relief II: Gravity Of The Situation (The Songs Of Vic Chesnutt), the proceeds from which went to the Sweet Relief Fund.
-The album consisted of Chesnutt covers by famous musicians including [Invalid Artist], Smashing Pumpkins, Madonna, R.E.M. and Live.
+The album consisted of Chesnutt covers by famous musicians including Garbage, Smashing Pumpkins, Madonna, R.E.M. and Live.

 A prolific songwriter, Chesnutt worked with Lambchop, Widespread Panic (as Brute (2)), Elf Power as well as Bill Frisell, Guy Picciotto and members of A Silver Mt.
 Zion.